0C3L0T/alexnet-optimizer/testSetup.md

 **Run de tests via python**

+./governor ./graph_alexnet_all_pipe_sync --threads=4 --threads2=2 --n=60 --total_cores=6 --partition_point=3 --partition_point2=5 --order=G-L-B

+run CNN on Big, Little at all power frequencies, also gpu all possible hardware orders x all layers
+GPU has to work with BIG CPU

 ## Shrinking of the search space

 Are there knobs that we can turn that result in good performance independent of other factors?